uri-library-data-services/iassist-preview/content/blog/data-versus-conventional-wisdom-book-review.md

 Magazine**.
 Together they tell several stories based on economic analyses that challenge conventional wisdom regarding these social issues.
 What is freakonomics?
-They use this term to describe their application of economic analysis to any \'freakish\' curiosity that catches their attention.
+They use this term to describe their application of economic analysis to any 'freakish' curiosity that catches their attention.